snabble/snabble-ios-sdk/README.md

 instead.
 As with all cocoapods written in Swift, make sure you have `use_frameworks!` in your `Podfile`.

+__NOTE__: CocoaPods issue [#10204](https://github.com/CocoaPods/CocoaPods/issues/10204) currently keeps us from publishing the SDK to the central specs repository.
+For the time being, please use `pod 'Snabble', :git => 'https://github.com/snabble/iOS-SDK', :tag => '1.7.0'` to add the SDK to your app.

+### Optional components

 In order to use the `twint` and `postFinanceCard` payment methods, you will also need to include `pod 'Snabble/Datatrans'` in your app's `Podfile`.
 During the app's initialization phase you will then need to call `DatatransFactory.initialize()` to add make these methods available.

 ### Carthage